-Chemical Fire Burns Near Lake Charles In Aftermath Of Hurricane Laura
+Chemical Fire Burns Near Lake Charles, La., In Aftermath Of Hurricane Laura

 A chemical fire is burning at a facility in Westlake, La., in the aftermath of Hurricane Laura.

-The Biolab, Inc., plant complex makes chlorine for swimming pools.
-Louisiana Department of Environmental Quality Press Secretary Greg Langley confirmed the location of the fire for New Orleans Public Radio.
+The BioLab Inc. plant complex makes chlorine for swimming pools.
+Louisiana Department of Environmental Quality press secretary Greg Langley confirmed the location of the fire for New Orleans Public Radio.

 Louisiana State Police confirmed that a hazmat team is responding.
-The plant is located near where the storm made landfall on Wednesday night.
+The plant is near where the storm made landfall Wednesday night.

-The Cajun Navy, a southern Louisiana volunteer group that responds to natural disasters, shared this video of smoke rising over the city.
+The Cajun Navy, a southern Louisiana volunteer group that responds to natural disasters, shared this video of smoke rising over the nearby city of Lake Charles.

 "Residents are advised to shelter in place until further notice and close your doors and windows.
 Follow the directions of local officials," Louisiana Gov. John Bel Edwards tweeted.